-Food Stamp Nutrition Education (FSNE) Within the Extension/Land-Grant University System Paraprofessional Nutrition Educators - Core Competencies
+Food Stamp Nutrition Education (FSNE) Paraprofessional Nutrition Educators Core Competencies

 Note: These core competencies should be used within the context of the State FSNE program guidelines and the Federal Food Stamp Plan Guidance.

 Understand the Organization

 - Understand the mission of Extension within the Land Grant University System. - Understand and adopt the mission and goals of FSNE. - Understand the relationship of FSNE to Extension; the University; the Food and Nutrition Service (FNS); and the United States Department of Agriculture (USDA). - Understand the eligibility requirements for participation in the Food Stamp Program. - Understand the importance of the paraprofessional role in achieving program goals. - Follow State FSNE guidelines.